-Collision warning and avoidance: VC makes it possible to support drivers and vehicles systems detect and avoid possible collisions by sharing real-time information about other road users’ location, speed, heading, and trajectory.
-This information can be used as additional input to built-in safety systems complementing the built-in sensors, enhancing collision prevention capabilities.
+Collision warning and avoidance: VC makes it possible to support drivers and vehicles systems detect and avoid possible collisions by sharing real-time information about other road occupants’ location, speed, heading, and trajectory.
+This information could be used as additional input to built-in safety systems complementing the built-in sensors, enhancing collision prevention capabilities.

-VC, combined with good vehicle positioning, makes it possible to improve both the vehicle’s detection capability of the 360°surrounding conditions as well as improving the likelihood that the vehicle is detected by other vehicles.
+VC, combined with good vehicle positioning, makes it possible both to improve the vehicle’s detection capability of the 360°surrounding conditions and to increase the likelihood that the vehicle is detected by other vehicles.
 This capability is especially useful in supplementing recognition in challenging scenarios such as bad weather as well as identifying non-line-of-sight objects, such as intersections with obscuring items, where visual recognition by built-in sensors (e.g., radar, camera, lidar) is compromised or not possible.

-VC makes it possible to report various types of possible local hazards, allowing for a more comprehensive risk assessment.In addition, safety is improved when road transport infrastructure components identify road users not transmitting VC information and inform the surrounding road users about it.
+In addition, safety can be improved by collective perception, when road transport infrastructure components or vehicles identify road occupants not transmitting VC information and inform the surrounding road occupants with VC equipment about it.
 Also, see the Safety information for vehicle occupants use case above.

-VRU protection: VRUs can be protected from vehicles and other VRUs through VC to avoid collisions.
-The detected presence of a VRU can be communicated to vehicles by capabilities such as a collective perception service by:
+VRU protection: VRUs could be protected from vehicles and other VRUs through VC to avoid collisions.

+VC makes it possible for communications devices carried by VRU to provide information to built-in systems and vehicle occupants about the VRU.

+In addition, the detected presence of a VRU could be communicated to vehicles by capabilities such as:

-Road transport infrastructure sensors detecting the presence of a VRU and sending the detection (including position and, if available, direction) to vehicles and VRUs to make them aware (Collective perception).
+Road transport infrastructure sensors detecting the presence of a VRU and sending the detection (including position and, if available, direction) to vehicles and VRUs to make them aware (collective perception).

-Vehicle sensors detecting the presence of a VRU and sending the detection (including position and, if available, direction) to other vehicles, VRUs, and road infrastructure components to make them aware (Collective perception).

-VC makes it possible for communications devices carried by VRU to provide information to built-in systems about the VRU.
-Vehicles equipped with VRU detection systems can share the information that they identify with surrounding vehicles and road transport infrastructure components.
-This information can then be used to implement VRU protection strategies.
+Vehicle sensors detecting the presence of a VRU and sending the detection (including position and, if available, direction) to other vehicles, VRUs, and road infrastructure components to make them aware.
+Vehicles equipped with VRU detection systems could share the information that they identify with surrounding vehicles and road transport infrastructure components (collective perception).

-This information – if reliable, relevant, reasonably accurate, and real-time – can be used as additional input for collision-related and other safety systems.
-Safety is improved when road transport infrastructure components identify VRUs and send the information to surrounding road users in real time.
+All of this information could then be used to implement VRU protection strategies.
+This information – if reliable, relevant, reasonably accurate, and real-time – could be used as additional input for collision-related and other safety systems.
+Safety is improved when road transport infrastructure components identify VRUs and send the information to surrounding road occupants with VC equipment in real time.
 See the Collision warning and avoidance use case above.

-Natural disaster and crisis management: VC makes it possible for vehicles and their occupants to receive notifications and warnings about various disasters and crises, including tsunamis, typhoons, and wildfires as well as unrest, strikes, shootings, terrorist attacks, etc. VC can support evacuations, by enabling sharing information from authorities.
+Natural disaster and crisis management: VC makes it possible for vehicles and their occupants to receive notifications and warnings about various disasters and crises, including tsunamis, typhoons, and wildfires as well as human disruptions, shootings, terrorist attacks, etc. VC could support evacuations, by enabling sharing information from authorities.

-In situations where the primary communications infrastructure is disrupted, vehicle-to-vehicle communications might be able to relay information across the road network using a vehicle-to-vehicle Multihop approach or a makes it possible for satellite approach.
+In situations where the primary communications infrastructure is disrupted, vehicle-to-vehicle communications might be able to relay information across the road network using a vehicle-to-vehicle multihop approach or a satellite approach.
 Such approaches might allow for comprehensive notifications and warnings to reach vehicle occupants even in areas where there are communications infrastructure outages.
-Similarly, vehicles in areas where there are communications infrastructure outages can use such approaches to deliver information to road transport operators and authorities responsible for the disaster response and management.
+Similarly, vehicles in areas where there are communications infrastructure outages could use such approaches to deliver information to road transport operators and authorities responsible for the disaster response and management.

 In-vehicle notifications and warnings: VC makes it possible for vehicles to receive notifications and warnings from their surroundings of special situations ahead on the road.
 Such situations include road closures and rerouting, materials spills, and crashes.
 Also, see the Safety information for vehicle occupants use case above.